Will Video Streaming Replace Cable Television?

 The disadvantages of Video Streaming

-Quality of the videos is what turns out to be a letdown as far as streaming is concerned.
-A majority of streamed videos are accompanied by issues such as re-buffering, slow video startup, and low resolution pictures.
+A Quality of the videos is what turns out to be a letdown as far as streaming is concerned.
+A majority of streamed videos are accompanied by issues such as re-buffering, slow video startup, and low-resolution pictures.
 For instance, watching a sporting event on live streaming is no fun if the picture freezes and jumps every few seconds.

 - Viewers who faced buffering problems gradually lost interest in continuing to watch the videos.